arrowhead-f/azure-iot-hub-adapter-java-spring/README.md

 # Arrowhead Adapter for Azure IoT Hub (Java Spring-Boot)
 ##### The project provides an adapter for data coming from Azure IoT Hub through Event Hubs.
-This project complies with the the Arrowhead Framework 4.1.3.
+This project complies with the Arrowhead Framework 4.1.3.

 Introduction here...